foss-for-synopsys-dwc-arc-processors/embarc_mli/examples/tutorial_emnist_tflm/README.md

  **Important notes:**

-* Example is supported only for VPX configurations with guard bits.
+* This example can't be built for x86 platform.
+The example is supported only for VPX configurations with guard bits.
 For EM/HS, please use [MLI 1.1 release version](https://github.com/foss-for-synopsys-dwc-arc-processors/embarc_mli/tree/Release_1.1/examples/tutorial_emnist_tflm).

 ## Generate Tensorflow Lite Micro Library